roshan-c/shoeshine.tv/README.md

 Windows-Based Server:

 Windows-Based GUI User:
 The GUI to upload clips without using the website can be ran either in executable form or as the base Python script.
-To run the executable, just double-click 'GUI.exe' to start the program
+To run the executable, just right click 'GUI.exe' and then 'Run as Administrator'

 ![image](https://user-images.githubusercontent.com/65707039/162193646-ca7f36dc-73bc-40db-a592-41e47a22d7dd.png)